 They usually have an element of “I have an amazing idea for you” followed with some little fan dance proclaiming how awesome it would be to have their sales crap vomited onto the blog you’ve worked so hard to build.

-If you want to blog for someone, don’t beat around the bush; lay your cards out flat.
+If you want to guest blog for someone, don’t beat around the bush; lay your cards out flat.
 Look sincere.
 Be sincere.
 Chances are, that blogger doesn’t have time to dig through all your silliness and will disregard you as too hard if you make it a cat and mouse game.

 And stop trying to link vacuum cleaners or erectile dysfunction or your bullshit software startup loosely to the last topic I wrote on.
 I’m smarter than that and expect more respect.

-If blogs about social media are your thing, make it a mutual offer
+make it a mutual offer

 Unless you are willing to have other people’s blogs on your site, don’t even think about doing the approach to get your stuff on theirs.
 It is super easy to spot the people who only give a damn about their own SEO and their own profile because they don’t open themselves up for sharing the love.
 Smart, seasoned bloggers won’t have a bar of it.